dtaylor072/CoVis/README.md

 # CoVis
 Heatmap created with [D3.js](https://d3js.org/) in which color visually encodes the number of new confirmed COVID-19 cases per 100,000 people in each US state per day.
-Data is sourced from [The New York Times](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html), based on reports from state and local health agencies.
+Covid-19 data is sourced from [The New York Times](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html), based on reports from state and local health agencies.
 Data is updated daily.
 Inspiration provided by [these graphics](http://graphics.wsj.com/infectious-diseases-and-vaccines/) created by the WSJ.
+State population figures taken from the 2019 Census [population estimates](https://www.census.gov/programs-surveys/popest/data.html).

 ![demo image](images/demo.png)